wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

 They are available in their own repo.

-When using --update/-U, a release binary will only update to its current channel.
-This release channel can be changed by using the --update-to option. --update-to can also be used to upgrade or downgrade to specific tags from a channel.
+When using --update/-U, a release binary will only update to its current channel. --update-to CHANNEL can be used to switch to a different channel when a newer version is available. --update-to [CHANNEL@]TAG can also be used to upgrade or downgrade to specific tags from a channel.

+You may also use --update-to <repository> (<owner>/<repository>) to update to a channel on a completely different repository.
+Be careful with what repository you are updating to though, there is no verification done for binaries from different repositories.

-Example usage: * yt-dlp --update-to nightly change to nightly channel and update to its latest release * yt-dlp --update-to stable@2023.02.17 upgrade/downgrade to release to stable channel tag 2023.02.17 * yt-dlp --update-to 2023.01.06 upgrade/downgrade to tag 2023.01.06 if it exists on the current channel
+Example usage: * yt-dlp --update-to nightly change to nightly channel and update to its latest release * yt-dlp --update-to stable@2023.02.17 upgrade/downgrade to release to stable channel tag 2023.02.17 * yt-dlp --update-to 2023.01.06 upgrade/downgrade to tag 2023.01.06 if it exists on the current channel * yt-dlp --update-to example/yt-dlp@2023.03.01 upgrade/downgrade to the release from the example/yt-dlp repository, tag 2023.03.01

 RELEASE FILES